 The B Sharp Arts Engagement® program is an example of a community effort that required collaboration, communication, and a commitment to creating a dementia-friendly community.

-If you would like to receive a pdf of our B Sharp Arts Engagement® Toolkit in exchange for a minimum suggested donation of $25, please contact us for more information.
+If you would like to receive a pdf of our B Sharp Arts Engagement® Toolkit, please contact us for more information.

 We did a lot of hand holding and smiling during and after the performance.
 We made eye contact throughout the entire performance and it was like soul traveling.